Darkkillar/Darkkillar/README.md

-- 👋 Hi, I’m @Darkkillar
+- 👋 Hi, I’m bad boss
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...your phone's
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...to bomb
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...for girls
-- 📫 How to reach me ...
+-  How to reach me ... for you

 <!---
 Darkkillar/Darkkillar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.